Marvin Labs

 What is Guidance Tracking?

+Both types of statements reveal management's operational understanding and forecasting discipline.
 Guidance statements fall into two categories: metric-based and event-based guidance statements.

 Metric-Based Guidance Statements